One thing I have learned is that it pays to know the why as well as the how when building things.

 So now that you know that WordPress contains a couple of themes and all the information to build a site, and that it needs a database to run it, where do they go?
 Where do they reside?

-Believe it or not, they could reside in your computer.
+Believe it or not, they could if you wanted be run from your computer.
 You could run a web server and pump out your website to the world from your living room.

 But most people don’t do that.
 Instead, they pay a hosting company to host their website on the hosting company’s computers.
 You will hear people talk about ‘servers’, and they mean the computers and the software that can run websites and push stuff out onto the web.